 Spotting a tree-lined street across the river that looked promising, we headed for the nearest bridge.
 Quite by accident, we’d found Pont Neuf, one of the city’s most historic bridges.
 When construction was completed in 1607, the bridge became the first to cross the Seine in a single span.
 It’s now the oldest bridge in Paris.

-And love locks?
+And locks of love?
 It has those aplenty!

 When we reached the middle of the stone bridge with its metal lock-encrusted railings, we were met by a couple of friendly hawkers selling cheap padlocks for about €5.